Where Galaxies Point: First Measurement of the Large-Scale Axial Intrinsic Alignment

-Essentially, we remove PSF leakage by orthogonalizing the observed, mean-subtracted map against the PSF template.
-Because the true IA field is expected to be statistically uncorrelated with instrumental PSF patterns, this projection removes only the PSF-colinear component and is unbiased in expectation.
+Here \(\tilde E_{\rm IA}^{\rm X}\) is the PSF-deleaked estimator map, and \(\eta_{R}^{\rm X}\) is the residual leakage coefficient.
+This model removes only the component of the estimator map that is colinear with the PSF template.
+Since the true astrophysical alignment field is expected to be statistically uncorrelated with the instrumental PSF pattern, this projection is unbiased in expectation.